babylonhealth/ios-playbook/Cookbook/Technical-Documents/FunctionalOperators.md

 In the first version, readability is much lower compared to the piped version.
 It's difficult to immediately realise what transformations are happening and what the "source" value is.

-The second version is more readable, but i'd argue not as much as the piped version.
+The second version is more readable, but I'd argue not as much as the piped version.
 The piped version clearly displays an uninterupted flow of data.
 The result of each individual step cannot be re-used or mutated during the chain of functions.
 Version 2, however, leaves the variables available to re-use.
 This can be an advantage, but also tends to clutter the local scope more.